 Portofino Resources Inc. ("the Company") was incorporated on June 14, 2011 under the laws of British Columbia.
 The address of the Company's corporate office and its principal place of business is Suite 520, 470 Granville Street, Vancouver, British Columbia, Canada.
 The Company's shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "POR".
-On October 10, 2018, the Company incorporated under the laws of Argentina, Portofino Argentina which is a non-active with no transactions occurring during the year ended May 31, 2020, the subsidiary is owned 95% by the Company and 5% by the Company's CEO.
+On October 10, 2018, the Company incorporated a subsidiary under the laws of Argentina, Portofino Argentina, which is an inactive entity with no transactions occurring during the years ended May 31, 2021 and 2020.
+The subsidiary is owned 95% by the Company and 5% by the Company's chief executive officer.

 The Company's principal business activities include the acquisition and exploration of mineral property assets.
-As at May 31, 2020, the Company had not yet determined whether the Company's mineral property asset contains ore reserves that are economically recoverable.
+As at May 31, 2021, the Company had not yet determined whether the Company's mineral property asset contains ore reserves that are economically recoverable.
 The recoverability of amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the properties or realizing proceeds from their disposition.
-The outcome of these matters cannot be predicted at this time and the uncertainties cast significant doubt upon the Company's ability to continue as a going concern.
+The outcome of these matters cannot be predicted at this time and indicate the existence of a material uncertainty that casts significant doubt upon the Company's ability to continue as a going concern.

-The Company had a deficit of \$5,155,977 as at May 31, 2020 (2019: \$4,205,640), which has been funded by the issuance of equity.
+The Company had a deficit of \$7,643,341 as at May 31, 2021, which has been funded by the issuance of equity.
 The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.
-These financial statements do not give affect to any adjustments which would be necessary should the company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in these financial statements.
+These financial statements do not give effect to any adjustments which would be necessary should the company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in these financial statements.